brianapulido/Microsoft-AZ-900/Microsoft AZ-900 Notes.md

 	- Describe cloud concepts
 	- Describe Azure architecture and services
 	- Describe Azure management and governance
-* Cloud computing is the delivery of computing services over the internet.
+* **Cloud computing** is the delivery of computing services over the internet.
 * Services include virtual machines, storage, databases, networking, AI, IoT, ML.
 * Main services: Compute power and storage.
-* Shared responsibility model: responsibility for infrastructure and software is shared between the cloud provider and the consumer.
+* **Shared responsibility model**: responsibility for infrastructure and software is shared between the cloud provider and the consumer.
 * Cloud provider has responsibility over things in their datacenter.
-* IaaS places the most responsibility on the consumer, with the cloud provider being responsible for the basics of physical security, power, and connectivity.
+* **IaaS** places the most responsibility on the consumer, with the cloud provider being responsible for the basics of physical security, power, and connectivity.
-* SaaS places most of the responsibility with the cloud provider.
+* **SaaS** places most of the responsibility with the cloud provider.
-* PaaS, being a middle ground of shared responsibility.
+* **PaaS**, being a middle ground of shared responsibility.
 * You’ll always be responsible for:
 	- The information and data stored in the cloud
 	- Devices that are allowed to connect to your cloud (cell phones, computers, and so on)